seantanyurong/personal-website-2.0/content/blog/at-21-i-have-just-earned.md

 ---
 external: false
-title: 'Weekly Reflection: Earning $45k as an Upwork Freelancer at 21.'
+title: 'Old Writings: Earning $45k as an Upwork Freelancer at 21.'
 description: 'Just a quick tip.'
 date: 2022-01-08
 ---